 We are a District that prides itself on engaging, challenging and nurturing our students.
 We are proud to offer our students fantastic teachers who are knowledgeable, compassionate, and forward thinking.
 We also provide our students numerous forms of technology to prepare them for a world that is constantly changing.
 In addition, our class offerings are numerous, and ever growing.

 We have increased our elective offerings significantly over the past few years, and are happy to be employing a Work-Based Learning Coordinator at our high school in order to provide more opportunities for our students to engage in internships and job shadowing.
-For the 2017-18 school year, we will be offering three new classes: Maker (Year 2), Construction Technology, and Farm to Table.
+For the 2018-19 school year, we will be offering the following elective courses:

 The District has made a significant investment in technology to ensure that our students are prepared for the world that awaits them upon graduation.
-For the 2017-18 school year, EVERY student in grades 3-12 will have access to a Chromebook at all times (Students in Grade 2 will have 1 Chromebook per every 2 students).
+For the 2018-19 school year, EVERY student in grades 2-12 will have access to a Chromebook at all times.
 In addition, students in Grades 7-12 will be bringing their Chromebooks home with them so that they can access information to be better prepared while school is in session.
 A Chromebook is a powerful technology device.
 When each student has a Chromebook just for his or her own use, the device can be personalized to meet individual interests and learning styles.
-Chromebooks include a camera, wireless internet, and access to all sorts of easy-to- use software applications (known as “apps”).
+Chromebooks include a camera, wireless internet, and access to all sorts of easy-to-use software applications (known as “apps”).
 Chromebooks also come with built-in features that make learning easy and enjoyable for everyone.
 Internet access at home is not required.
 Chromebooks are easy to carry and their batteries last a long time, so learning can take place anywhere.

-With the final Measure G funds we have renovated our dilapidated woodshop and autoshop classrooms, that were being unused, into state of the art flexible hands on learning environments.
-The old autoshop is being transformed into a room stocked with the state of the art technology, such as 3D printers, a green screen for filming, sound room for voice overs, and computers with high powered programs.
-Essentially, this room is being dubbed the “design” space.
-The old woodshop is being transformed into a 21 st century “build” space.
-Not only will it have the same tools found in traditional woodshops, but it will also contain a laser cutter, MIG welder, Computer Numerical Control (CNC) router, and vinyl cutter.
-Each room will have a roll up door so large projects can be wheeled in and out.
-Construction on this project is set to be completed at the end of August, and open for student use on October 1 st.
+With the final Measure G funds we have renovated our dilapidated woodshop and autoshop classrooms, that were being unused, into state of the art flexible hands on learning environments dubbed the “Makerspace”.
+The old autoshop is being transformed into a room stocked with the state of the art technology, a virtual reality station, a green screen for filming, sound room for voice overs, and computers with high powered programs.
+This room is being dubbed the “Design Lab”.
+The old woodshop has been transformed into a 21 st century “Build Lab”.
+Not only will it have the same tools found in traditional woodshops, but it also contains a laser cutter, Computer Numerical Control (CNC) router, vinyl cutter, 3D printers, a shop bot, a Glowforge, and two Carvey’s.
+The Build Lab has a roll up door so large projects can be wheeled in and out.
+Construction on this project was completed in December 2017.

 If you are thinking about a move to Cloverdale, or simply want to learn more about the school district, please stop by my office.
 My door is always open to you, and I hope to hear from you soon.